 Whilst there will brief reviews of a financial model for a core case study, for participants seeking to develop their financial modelling skills Redcliffe Training provides Real Estate modelling training programmes.

-This programme is designed for personnel working on large scale Commercial Real Estate transactions, with limited or no practical experience of the practical aspects of Commercial Real Estate Finance working in organisations such as
+This Commercial Real Estate Debt Finance course is designed for personnel working on large scale Commercial Real Estate transactions, with limited or no practical experience of the practical aspects of Commercial Real Estate Finance working in organisations such as

 - Project developers and investors